 Bruce Cassidy’s Hotfoot Orchestra, a wide format six-horn band with which he recorded his latest release My African Heart.

-You can hear Bruce performing in free-form trios with guitarist Reg Schwager and bassist Shelly Berger, as well as other small groups. as well as in a duo with Sudanese expatriate multi-instrumentalist Waleed Abdulhamid.
+You can hear Bruce performing in free-form trios with guitarist Reg Schwager and bassist Shelly Berger, as well as with groups led by John MacMurchy, Diane Roblin and Glen Hall.
+From time to time he performs with Sudanese expatriate multi-instrumentalist Waleed Abdulhamid.